ccdcoe/CDMCS/Suricata/eve/README.md

 ## Tasks

+This is a freeform exploration exercise. **There are not right or wrong answers.** In fact, there are no prepared solutions for the task either.
+Going through the process is the real goal.

-Select a malware traffic analysis PCAP and:
+Select a **subset** of malware traffic analysis PCAPs and:
 * Parse it with suricata to generate `eve.json`
 * Extract all unique
   * event types